The MEV is a translation of the Textus Receptus and the Jacob ben Hayyim edition of the Masoretic Text,

 using the King James Version as the base manuscript.

 The MEV is a literal translation.
 It is also often referred to as a formal correspondence translation.

 The Committee on Bible Translation began their work on the MEV in 2005 and completed it in 2013.

-Every effort is made to ensure that no political, ideological, social, cultural, or theological agenda is allowed to distort the translation.
+The scholars take seriously the translation of Holy Scripture.
+Therefore every effort was made to ensure that no cultural or theological agenda was allowed to distort the translation.

-The Scriptures are accurately translated without loss, change, compromise, embellishments or distortions of the meaning of the original text.
+The goal was to translate Scripture accurately without loss, change, compromise, embellishments, or distortions of the meaning of the original text.